emarsden/pgmacs/README.md

 ## License

-PGMacs is distributed under the terms of the GNU General Public License, version 2.
+PGmacs is distributed under the terms of the GNU General Public License, version 2.

 Copyright 2023-2024 Eric Marsden.